 AirDrop won’t recognize any email address associated with your Apple ID but doesn’t show up as verified in the system.
 To verify the email address after adding it to your Apple ID, check your mailbox for a message from Apple containing a verification link.

 Lastly, ensure that your own card is defined in Contacts.
-If not, launch Contacts on your Mac, select a contact card and choose Card → Make This My Contact Card.
+If not, launch Contacts on your Mac, select a contact card and choose Card > Make This My Card.

-To set the My Info card on iOS, go to Settings → Contacts.
-Scroll dow and tap My Info and choose a desired card from your Contacts.
+To set the My Info card on iOS, go to Settings > Contacts.
+Scroll down and tap My Info and choose the desired card from your Contacts.

 Are both devices signed in to iCloud?

-If the receiving device is a Mac that’s signed in to the same iCloud account as you are—that is, you’re AirDropping between your own devices—then any received item will get automatically accepted and saved in the Mac’s Downloads folder, no action required.
+If the receiving device is a Mac that’s signed in to the same iCloud account as you are—that is, you’re AirDropping between your own devices—then any received item will get automatically accepted and saved in Mac’s Downloads folder; no action required.